Inhomogeneous conformal field theory out of equilibrium: Introduction

 \subsection{Projective unitary representations and a non-equilibrium recipe}

-As mentioned, we exclusively consider CFT in 2-dimensional Minkowski space, with the spatial dimension compactified to a circle.
-The conformal transformations in this case consist of orientation-preserving diffeomorphisms of the circle, see, e.g., \cite{Schott}.
-We recall that the latter form an infinite-dimensional Lie group and that the central extension of the corresponding Lie algebra is the famous Virasoro algebra.
-This is important since the use of the full Virasoro algebra makes clear that our inhomogeneous CFT can be viewed as a generalization of the recently introduced sine-square-deformed CFT, see, e.g., \cite{Kat2, WRL}.
-(The deformations in sine-square-deformed CFT correspond to a position-dependent velocity that only involves the subalgebra associated to the M{\"o}bius subgroup of the conformal group.)
-For later reference, we also recall that the central extension of the $\textnormal{U}(1)$-current algebra is an example of an affine Kac-Moody algebra, see, e.g., \cite{FMS}.
+As mentioned, we consider CFT in two-dimensional Minkowski space, with the spatial dimension compactified to a circle.
+The conformal transformations in this case consist of orientation-preserving diffeomorphisms of the circle.
+Recall that the latter form an infinite-dimensional Lie group and that the central extension of the corresponding Lie algebra is the famous Virasoro algebra.
+This is important since our use of the full Virasoro algebra makes clear that inhomogeneous CFT contains the recently introduced sine-square-deformed (SSD) CFT as a special case, see, e.g., \cite{Kat2, WRL}, since that only requires the finite-dimensional subalgebra $\mathfrak{sl}(2)$.
+For later reference, we introduce this special case as the regularized deformation

+from which SSD CFT is obtained in the limit $g \to 1^{-}$ (see Remark~\ref{Remark:gSSD_CFT} for further details). \footnote{ The reason for the name becomes apparent by changing coordinate from $x$ to $x - L/2$. } Lastly, we note that our theory is also assumed to have a $\mathfrak{u}(1)$-current algebra, appearing as the central extension of the Lie algebra corresponding to the conserved $\mathrm{U}(1)$ current.

-The methods we will present are based on the theory of projective unitary representations of the above mentioned diffeomorphism group and the group of $\textnormal{U}(1)$-valued smooth maps on the circle.
+The tools we will present are based on projective unitary representations of the above-mentioned diffeomorphism group and the group of real-valued smooth maps on the circle.
 Such methods were used in \cite{GLM} to study the homogeneous time evolution in standard CFT starting from inhomogeneous initial states defined by inverse-temperature and chemical-potential profiles.
-The physical set-up in \cite{GLM} can be interpreted as a quantum quench from an inhomogeneous system to a homogeneous one.
-Here, we consider the more general case where both the initial state and the Hamiltonian driving the time evolution are inhomogeneous.
+The physical setup in \cite{GLM} can be interpreted as a quantum quench from an inhomogeneous system to a homogeneous one.
+Here we consider the more general case where both the initial state and the Hamiltonian driving the time evolution are inhomogeneous.

 To be more specific, given a smooth inverse-temperature profile $\b(x) = \b(x+L) > 0$ and a smooth chemical-potential profile $\m(x) = \m(x+L)$, let

 be an operator defining a non-equilibrium initial state in the sense that it replaces the combination $\b (H - \m Q)$ with a constant inverse temperature $\b$ and chemical potential $\m$ in the usual Gibbs measure \cite{LLMM2, GLM}.
 (We set $\hbar = k_B = 1$ for simplicity.)
 We are interested in expectations of the form